MarathonZhenyuMa/2026-TKDE-GDR/README.md

 - `X`: a `1 x V` cell array, where `X{v}` is the feature matrix of the `v`-th view
 - `label`: the ground-truth label vector, used only for evaluation

-## Requirements

-The code is written and tested with MATLAB.

-Recommended environment:

-- MATLAB R2024b or later
-- MATLAB functions used by the code include `ind2vec`, `svds`, and standard matrix operations.
-In some MATLAB versions, `ind2vec` is provided by the Deep Learning Toolbox / Neural Network Toolbox.

 ## Quick Start